fairyMouse/react-interview-questions/questions/3_useState.md

 ## Concise Introduction

-`useState` is React's fundamental state management hook that gives function components memory.It is one of the most commonly used hooks.
+`useState` is React's fundamental state management hook that gives function components memory.
+It is one of the most commonly used hooks.

 ```jsx
 // Basic usage pattern